What are credit cards for bad credit?

 There are certain credit card issuers in the UK that focus more on offering solutions for people with lower credit scores.
 New Day, for instance, offers the aqua and marbles brand credit cards, both focused on helping people build credit.
 The same is true of Vanquis Bank and its credit cards.

-However, High Street banks like Barclaycard and store brands like Tesco also can be found offering credit cards for those with less than perfect credit.
-Which means that it’s helpful to consult a price comparison site to find a card, rather than try to guess which bank might have a card that fits your situation.
+However, High Street banks like Barclaycard and store brands like Tesco also can be found offering credit cards for those with less than perfect credit, so there are several different options available.

 You may feel pushed into a corner with not many options if you have no credit history or have a poor credit score, but you don’t have to feel that way.
 There is more variety than you would expect in the market.